fafalone/WinDevLib/README.md

 #### Scope of coverage

 The goal of the API coverage in WinDevLib is to provide the kind of programming experience you'd get in C/C++ by including windows.h and some of the more common feature sets like DirectX and GDIPlus.
 It currently includes about 5,500 APIs.
 But even that is just scratching the surface of the total Windows API set.
-Due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers through a conversion utility or using a database, so instead tbShellLib will be focused on the most commonly used features in the major system DLLs, though less common ones can be added by request or as time goes on and the existing DLLs are completed.
+Due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers through a conversion utility or using a database, so instead WinDevLib will be focused on the most commonly used features in the major system DLLs, though less common ones can be added by request or as time goes on and the existing DLLs are completed.
 I do not intend to include native APIs that have fully equivalent regular APIs; that's basically doubling the work for no benefit-- but if they offer additional features or substantially improved performance, they will be included.

 I've included the definitions, associated types, and associated constants, for extensive portions of the following modules: shell32.dll, shlwapi.dll, kernel32.dll, user32.dll, advapi32.dll, ole32.dll, oleaut32.dll, propsys.dll, gdi32.dll, gdiplus.dll, urlmon.dll, hlink.dll, winmm.dll, setupapi.dll, comctl32.dll, dwm.dll/uxtheme.dll, comdlg32.dll, winspool.drv, and netapi32.dll.
 Besides highly self-contained specialized sets in their own headers (unless small), please let me know any I've missed from these.\
 Limited coverage (or full coverage of very small sets) is provided for ntdll.dll, version.dll, msimg32.dll, crypt32.dll, virtdisk.dll, sxs.dll, secur32.dll, imm32.dll, userenv.dll, wintrust.dll, msacm32.dll, url.dll, htmlhelp.dll, imagehlp.dll, and ws2_32.dll.
 If you feel any missing ones from these should be included, or would like to contribute more, let me know.\